Signs of Opioid Overdose

 Speak with someone today

-Each of these chemicals plays essential roles in helping to regulate central nervous system functions.
-In turn, opioids interfere with the following bodily systems:
+Each of these chemicals plays an essential role in helping to regulate CNS functions.
+As opioids flood the CNS, they also affect:

 • Body temperature regulation